How it Started

 During the rest of the year, employees gave individually, pooled their funds and partnered with other donors outside the bank.
 Eventually, the half-million-dollar employee commitment, along with additional gifts from employees, customers, other businesses and foundations, totaled more than $600,000 in the first year.
-Pay It Forward gifts given to date at Bell State Bank & Trust are approaching $5 million.
+Pay It Forward gifts given to date at Bell State Bank & Trust total more than $6 million.

 Roots in History

 Actually, "paying it forward" has a history dating back more than two centuries.
 Benjamin Franklin described the concept in 1784, writing to a friend who owed him money and asking the friend to lend the same sum to "another honest Man in similar Distress."
 Said Franklin, "This is a trick of mine for doing a deal of good with a little money."

 Science fiction author Robert Heinlein popularized the term "pay it forward" in his 1951 book, Between Planets, and today, the Heinlein Society, a humanitarian organization, operates on the "pay it forward" philosophy.